What Makes a Good RPG Rulebook?

 A fragmented ruleset is where things go wrong.
 To resolve a single action, like surprising an enemy in a dimly lit hallway, you might need to check a paragraph in Chapter 2, a lighting modifier in Chapter 5, and a condition explanation in Appendix A. If the layout focuses more on storytelling than on quick scanning it gets even harder, hiding important mechanics inside long blocks of flavor text that the GM has to dig through during the game.

 Old-School Essentials was built specifically to fix this.
-It does not add new rules.
-Instead, it takes the old 1970s-80s D&D system and rebuilds it with the clear formatting style of modern software documentation.
-The main idea is the control panel spread: each rules topic fits on a single two-page layout.
+It does not add new rules, what it does is take the old 1970s-80s D&D system and rebuilds it with the clear formatting style of modern software documentation.
+The main idea is the control panel spread, so that each rules topic fits on a single two-page layout.
 When you look up maritime travel, hiring retainers, or a character class, everything is right there.
 Because of this you never need to turn a page to finish reading about a rule.

 The typography has to support this approach.
-Bold text, headers, and tables are always used in the same way, so your eyes know where to look before you even start thinking about it.
-OSE doesn’t need to invent new rules to work as a rulebook, because it perfected how rules are delivered.
+Bold text, headers, and tables are always used in the same way in OSE, so your eyes know where to look before you even start thinking about it.
+It doesn’t need to invent new rules to work as a rulebook, because it perfected how rules are delivered.

 Layer 4, Resilience: What Happens When the Rules Break Down?